thisdougb/AnsibleNginxCertbot/README.md

 Just re-run this on a schedule and it'll re-run Certbot with my EasyDNS API credentials (which are never stored on the instance).
 Code once, re-use often.

+Neat thing number two is the *digitalocean_firewall* role.
+Not only is it re-usable and simple, it's also very easy to extend with additional rulesets.
+For example, you may want to automate some sort of data load process.
+So open up access just for that process to complete, then close it off again to avoid mistakes.

 This is orchestration, we're pulling together actions from two different vendor APIs and on-instance changes to get to our desired state.
 Small and re-usable components, the simpler things are the more powerful they turn out to be.